-Improvements to the State Fair Park secure Oklahoma City’s status as the nation’s ‘horse show capital,’ while boosting tourism dollars.
+Improvements to the State Fair Park secure Oklahoma City’s status as the nation’s ‘horse show capitol,’ while boosting tourism dollars.

 Just outside Oklahoma City’s downtown sits the Oklahoma State Fair Park.
 The 240-acre Fairgrounds plays host to not only the annual Oklahoma State Fair, but also some of the nation’s largest livestock, equestrian competitions and rodeos, plus numerous expos, concerts and community events.
 These and additional major trade shows add millions of dollars to the city’s economy each year.
 The project impetus was that the aging and inadequate facilities threatened to diminish the number and type of shows that the Fairgrounds could host, attract and retain.
 Some shows had in fact been lost.